Walking to Infinity Along Some Number Theory sequences: Modeling square-free walks

-Lastly, we present an alternative to the greedy square-free walk.
+Lastly, we present an alternative to the blind unlimited square-free walk.
 As stated in Remark \ref{remdig}, odd digits appear most frequently.
-Using this, we created a different model: if we start with an odd square-free number not divisible by $5$, we can always append $0$ to get a square-free number, since the initial number is not divisible by $2$ or $5$.
-Then randomly append one of $1, 3, 7, 9$.
+This observation inspires a different model: if we start with an odd square-free number not divisible by $5$, we can always append $0$ to get a square-free number, since the initial number is not divisible by $2$ or $5$.
+Then, randomly append one of $1, 3, 7$, and $9$.
 If the number is square-free, repeat the process, otherwise stop and record the length.
 Using $\eqref{eq:density}$, we get that the probability that a random odd integer, non-divisible by $5$, is square-free is

-Let $X$ denote the number of steps in our refined square-free walk.
-Note that the number of steps can only be even, since appending $0$ to an odd, non-divisible by $5$ number yields a square-free number.
-Therefore, we have that
+Let $X$ denote the length of the blind limited square-free walk, starting with the empty string.
+This is different from starting with one digit: with a $1$-digit start, the starting point is $1$, $3$ or $7$ with $1/3$ probability each, whereas this time our first append is $1$, $3$, $7$ or $9$ with $1/4$ probability each, so it has $1/4$ chance not surviving the first step due to $9$ not being square-free.

+In estimating the theoretical expected value of $Z$ we assume that the result of every appending will be square-free with probability $p$, and all the events are independent.
+Note that $Z$ is always even, since we append a $0$ at every second digit.
+Therefore, the theoretical probability is

 Analogously to $\eqref{eq:expected-sq}$, we have that